andreasvirkus/cottage/pages/_posts/appending-lines-to-xml/index.md

 ---
-title: Appending lines to XML
+title: appending lines to XML
 layout: Post
 description: Showing how to easily append lines at the end of an XML file (like your sitemap).
 date: 2017-09-30